m2creates/m2creates-site/src/pages/index.md

   title: >-
     m2creates • Creating digital experiences remotely
   desc: >-
-    The home of m2creates - equal parts coffee, creativity, and code.
+    The musings of a neurodivergent millennial anthropologist, discovering mindfulness in urban exploration, and surviving late-stage capitalism with digital marketing.
   image:
     url:
     alt: